-These grilled basil garlic chicken breast along with the sweet grilled peaches, is a simple recipe that is great for a weeknight summer dinner, but it’s also delicious and impressive enough to serve for a weekend summer dinner party!
+Grilled Basil Garlic Chicken Breasts are great for a weeknight family meal, but it’s also delicious and impressive enough to serve for a summer dinner party as well.
 Enjoy!

 Interested in more chicken recipes?
 Print

 Click here for our 100+ Best Chicken Recipes.

-- 4 large boneless skin-on chicken breast halves (10-12 ounces each)
+4 large boneless skin-on chicken breast halves (10-12 ounces each)

-- 3 tablespoons finely minced garlic
+3 tablespoons finely minced garlic

-- ½ cup chopped fresh basil
+½ cup chopped fresh basil

 ¼ cup extra virgin olive oil

-- Salt and freshly ground black pepper
+Olive oil, salt and freshly ground black pepper for skin

 - Smear the mixture on both sides of the chicken breasts being careful to leave the skins intact.